 Stunning drive over Haast Pass

-Whatever might remain of your morning cobwebs will be blown asunder by the drive from Wanaka to Haast.
+Whatever might remain of your morning cobwebs will be blown away by the drive from Wanaka to Haast.
 This was the most beautiful section of road in our entire trip, and that’s saying something.

 The road begins with a lengthy stretch along the western shore of Lake Hawea, before snaking back to Lake Wanaka and up towards Haast Pass, punctuated along the way by several lookout points.
-At Haast Pass you can stop to take the 30-minute return walk across swinging bridges to the Blue Pools.
-You will struggle to find clearer, more tranquil waters anywhere in the world.

 The small town of Haast had been our intended stop for the night, but having made good time and finding it a little bleak, we took the spontaneous decision to press on to Fox Glacier.
 The signs warning “no petrol for 200km” as we left Haast hint at the tranquil landscape that lie ahead from here.